 Magic happened in 2004.
 In the summer of 2004 the daily operation of Kolarbyn was passed on to Marcus Eldh who soon launched Kolarbyn as an ecolodge open for bookings from the public.
 Marcus established a cooperation with the Swedish Tourist Association (STF) as a way to reach out to nature lovers in Sweden as well as abroad.

 Since then Kolarbyn Ecolodge has seen thousands of visitors from all over the world.
 Guests have arrived from over 75 countries such as Uganda, Hong Kong, New Zealand, Uruguay and even North Korea and Burma, although most visitors are Swedish or from nearby European countries.

 The ecolodge has rapidly gained a reputation abroad, included in several books, featured in travel magazines and newspapers worldwide and seen by millions of people on TV in various countries.

-During 2010 Kolarbyn Ecolodge was passed on to the current owner Andreas Ahlsén and his company Svea Adventure, but Kolarbyn is still an important part of the WildSweden concept.
+During 2010 Kolarbyn Ecolodge was passed on to Andreas Ahlsén and in 2016 passed on to Malin Bruce, but Kolarbyn is still an important part of the WildSweden concept.